t-davidson/command-line-grading/README.md

 df = pickle.load(open('weekX_graded.p', 'rb')) #where X is the week number `

+## To create a modeling dataframe with results

+All essays and final grades can be added into a single dataframe using the `table_builder.py` file.
+The INPUT_PATH at the top of the file must be set to the directory containing the papers, where each week's papers are in a directory named by week, e.g. `week1, week2, week3, ...`.

+When you run `table_builder.py` you will be asked to name the file containing all grade information.
+This is the file that can be downloaded from Blackboard in the Full Grade Center.
+The code is setup to process grades for ALL students in this file.
+If you intend to just process one class then you can alter the `students` variable at the bottom to point to this list of students.

+After the code runs a new pickled pandas dataframe will appear in the working directory, where the name is the most recent week followed by
+`_model_table.p`.

 ## Requirements
 The required python packages can all be installed using pip, i.e.